The coat is named after a town

 In 1954, the British company Gloverall started their own version of the duffel coat that has two large outside patch pockets with flaps.
 Later pancake type hoods became popular.
 Today duffel coats are available in all lengths from to the knees to just covering the bum.
 Modern duffel coats, like many other high quality coats, are often made from a softer wool fabric with distinct nap than duffel.
 Modern duffel coats often don plastic toggles for easy closure.

 Duffel coats are classic, stylish coats.
 But their straight cut does nothing for your shape.
 In my opinion, they look great on men.
 For my money, they leave something to desire when worn by women.
-However, for a straight-up-and-down slim and tall gal, a duffel coat is a great choice as a statement piece when it comes to protection from the cold, rain and wind.
+However, for a straight-up-and-down slim and tall gal, a duffel coat can be a great choice as an additional second coat, sort of a men repeller like statement piece when it comes to protection from the cold, rain and wind.
+It also may work for a pregnant woman, but why would someone spend so much money on a coat for just one season?

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.